zed-industries/zed/docs/src/vim.md

 Vim mode in Zed is supposed to primarily "do what you expect": it mostly tries to copy vim exactly, but will use Zed-specific functionality when available to make things smoother.

-This means Zed will never be 100% vim compatible, but should be 100% vim familiar!
-We expect that our vim mode already copes with 90% of your workflow, and we'd like to keep improving it.
-If you find things that you can’t yet do in vim mode, but which you rely on in your current workflow, please leave feedback in the editor itself (`:feedback`), or [file an issue](https://github.com/zed-industries/zed/issues).
+This means Zed will never be 100% Vim compatible, but should be 100% Vim familiar!
+We expect that our Vim mode already copes with 90% of your workflow, and we'd like to keep improving it.
+If you find things that you can’t yet do in Vim mode, but which you rely on in your current workflow, please leave feedback in the editor itself (`:feedback`), or [file an issue](https://github.com/zed-industries/zed/issues).

 ## Zed-specific features